 If they get involved in politics, it only fucks it up.

-You know, if they get to kind of wear the trousers, so to speak, in relationships.
+You know, if they get to kind of wear the trailer.

-So, you know, It gradually kind of becomes much more like, oh, we need to, this has a political element to it.
+So, you know, it gradually kind of becomes much more like, oh, we need to, this has a political element to it.

-There's a kind of paradox I see, James, in the some of the figures that I associate with that kind of movement.
+There's a kind of paradox I see, James, in some of the figures that I associate with that kind of movement.

-And maybe it's because of the different spheres, because I see the, you know, the hyper-masculine, performative, very gded presentation of Andrew Tate or someone like that, right?
+And maybe it's because of the difference views, because I see the hyper-masculine, performative, very gated presentation of.

 And I'm super strong.